ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-sg.md

 ### How to configure and deploy the Codecentric Keycloak provider?

-* More information could be found here: [Official Keycloak documentation](https://www.keycloak.org/documentation.html)
+* More information can be found here: [Official Keycloak documentation](https://www.keycloak.org/documentation.html)
 * Helm chart description: [codecentric Keycloak Helm chart](https://artifacthub.io/packages/helm/codecentric/keycloak)
 * Helm Chart used for the deployment: `codecentric/keycloak`